 - A.D.
 30 & A.D.
 33 are historical fantasy novels set back in time in Arabia during the year of our Lord

 *Note: The History Chronicles contains The Circle Trilogy, The Lost Books, and The Paradise Novels.
 These books are circular and do not follow a linear layout.
-You can read these books in any order, however it may be best to read Black, Red, and White in that order.
-Whether you read them before or after the Paradise novels doesn't matter.
-You could start with Sinner and go to Saint or Showdown or all the way around to The Circle Trilogy, either way it's your choice and makes little difference.
+You can read these books in any order, however it may be best to read Black, Red, and White in that order as these books are more linear in style.
+Whether you read the circle trilogy (Red, Black, and White) before or after the Paradise novels doesn't matter.
+However, I would recommend reading each series in the order they were written as the series travel in a more linear fashion despite the History of Chronicles being circular.